natecostello/van_two_point_oh/blog/2021-7-26/electroplating-trials.md

 So we paused.
 The electrolyte is now almost opaque.
 There is some sort of precipitate settling in there.
 That can't be normal...

-**We pulled out the Nickel electrodes and notices that the alligator clips holding it, and sourcing current to it, had undergone a chemical change of their own.
+We pulled out the Nickel electrodes and notices that the alligator clips holding it, and sourcing current to it, had undergone a chemical change of their own.
 No idea what it is, but we think that is the cause.
 Those clips were probably tin plated.
 In the electrolyte they would have also acted as tin anodes which probably contaminated the nickel solution and the plating process.
-Maybe we aren't chemists, but that is the theory.**
+Maybe we aren't chemists, but that is the theory.

 So....we will begin again on a new day...

 ### Lessons and Improvements

 Failure is not an option, so we plan to incorporate the following improvements based on our lesson:
-* We'll clean with a boiled vineger salt process, followed by dawn, and maybe an acetone wipe.
+* Clean with a boiled vineger salt process, followed by dawn, and maybe an acetone wipe.
-* We'll use new electrolyte and more of it, so we aren't as constrained on part spacing.
+* Use new electrolyte and more of it, so we aren't as constrained on part spacing.
-* We'll run a file over all busbar edges to blunt any sharpness.
+* Run a file over all busbar edges to blunt any sharpness.
-* We'll employ a larger vessel so we can get better spacing between the parts.
+* Employ a larger vessel so we can get better spacing between the parts.
-* We'll uses square shot glasses for ballast to adjust the fluid level.
+* Uses square shot glasses for ballast to adjust the fluid level.
-* We'll add additional anodes and change the orientation to make sure they can source as much Nickle as possible.
+* Add additional anodes and change the orientation to make sure they can source as much Nickle as possible.
-* We'll stick with the 10 ASF number.
+* Stick with the 10 ASF number.
-* We'll ensure the clips that source current to the Anodes are ABOVE the electrolyte.
+* Ensure the clips that source current to the Anodes are ABOVE the electrolyte.
 This is likely all that is needed.
-* We'll use a small submersible aquarium pump to agitate the electrolyte and minimize bubbles that form from clinging to the busbar.
+* Use a small submersible aquarium pump to agitate the electrolyte and minimize bubbles that form from clinging to the busbar.
-* We'll use a small aquarium heater to regulate the temperature.
+* Use a small aquarium heater to regulate the temperature.